Silicon Valley Bank shakes the stock exchanges: Milan in the red, the banks collapse-breakinglatest.news-Breaking Latest News

 European stock exchanges in the red, banks are doing badly in Piazza Affari: down Bper, Intesa and Banco Bpm

-Departure of week in red for the main ones European stock exchanges: Business Square loses 1% to 27,010 points, Frankfurt scores -0.18%, London -0,33% e Paris -0.63%.
-While on the Asian square, Tokyo closed at -1.11% with Nikkei at 27,832 points.
+Business Square, the worst among the financial centers of the Old Continent, dropped 4.03% and slipped to 26,183 points; bad too Frankfurt (-3,08%).
+Paris e London they lost 2.90% and 2.60% respectively.
 To rock the markets again is the uncertainty triggered by Silicon Valley Bank crash despite the emergency measures taken in the United States to deal with it and to prevent the crisis from infecting the banking system.

 At the end of a busy weekend marked by a chaotic search for a potential buyer for Silicon Valley Bank and since regulators shut down New York-based Signature Bank, the US government announced overnight that all depositors of SVB and also Signature would have access to all of their money as of this morning.